 This seed contains a high oil content full of nutrition, and the thin seed coat is easy for birds to crack open.
 Feature this mixture in the Amish Window Mount Tray Bird Feeder and observe chickadees at your window.

 A mixture of seeds, nuts, and grains or fruits held together by fat provides a vital energy source for birds.
-Feature your suet mixture in the Large Poly Rectangle Bird Feeder with Suet and watch the grateful birds come to feed.
+Feature your suet mixture in the Poly Single Suet Bird Feeder and watch the grateful birds come to feed.

 Look for woodpeckers, jays, and nuthatches to come in search of protein rich peanuts to supply them with high-energy nutrients.
 Use the Amish Poly Split Peanut Butter Bird Feeder with Suet Cages to house your peanut supply.
 This feeder offers birds a challenge to retrieve their tasty treats and has two suet cages to boot.